chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ### Select A Model

 Here you will select which model will be used to run anomaly detection.
-You can find a list of available models and their use cases here.
+You can find a list of available models and their use cases is the Anomaly Detection Algorithms section below.

 ### Sensitivity